darbyna/Darby_PythonProject_2019v2/README.md

-# Darby_PythonProject_2019
+# Project for Introduction to Python Fall 2019

-Project for Introduction to Python Fall 2019
+# Introduction

 Greetings all,